github/codeql/change-notes/1.22/analysis-javascript.md

 - The two-argument and three-argument variants of `DataFlow::Configuration::isBarrier` and `TaintTracking::Configuration::isSanitizer` have been deprecated.
 Overriding them no longer has any effect.
 Use `isBarrierEdge` and `isSanitizerEdge` instead.
+- The QLDoc for most AST classes have expanded with concrete syntax examples.
+- Tutorials on how to use [flow labels](https://help.semmle.com/QL/learn-ql/javascript/flow-labels.html) and [type tracking](https://help.semmle.com/QL/learn-ql/javascript/type-tracking.html) have been published, as well as a [data flow cheat sheet](https://help.semmle.com/QL/learn-ql/javascript/dataflow-cheat-sheet.html) for quick reference.